 During this study, we observed that PCR-grade water products were not well-suited as negative controls for human assays.
-We evaluated several PCR-grade water products from various companies; despite their claims to be free of human gDNA, these products showed positive PCR results.
+Given the high sequence homology between human and monkey genomes, we assumed that these findings are also relevant when using monkey gDNA in PCR assays.
+Therefore, we evaluated several PCR-grade water products from various companies; despite their claims to be free of human gDNA, these products showed positive PCR results.
 Those with the least human gDNA burden were from Amerigo Scientific and QIAGEN; therefore, these products were used interchangeably in this study.